occupanttheory/Advent2020/README.md

 Puzzle 5 (1ms): Traverse matrix horizontally looping with a -1/3 slope and count the occurrences of a specific value

 Puzzle 6 (1ms): Traverse matrix horizontally looping with several slopes and multiply the count of occurrences of a specific value

+Puzzle 7 (15ms): Count valid collections of multi-line name value pairs based on presence of required names

+Puzzle 8 (30ms): Count valid collections of multi-line name value pairs based on presence of required names with valid values